ceramic-engine/ceramic-engine.github.io/content/guides/02-getting-started/04-display-a-square.md

 ## Adding interactivity with pointer events

 Let’s do something simple: everytime we click on the square, it changes color!
-This can be done using **pointer events** in ceramic.
+This can be done using **pointer events** in Ceramic.

 Add this code at the end of the `create()` method: